saaguero/ckad-notes/README.md

 grep -Hnri # grep: print file name, print line number, recursive, ignore-case

 # vim
-set shiftwidth=2 softtabstop=2 tabstop=2
+set expandtab tabstop=2 shiftwidth=2 softtabstop=2 incsearch
-set tabstop=2
-set expandtab
-set list
+set list # to check if you have a mixed of <tabs> and <spaces>
-retab # in case you have mixed <tabs> and <spaces>
+retab # to fix in case you have a mixed of <tabs> and <spaces>

 # ubuntu
 apt update
-apt install net-tools dnsutils
+apt install net-tools dnsutils procps

 # wget
 wget -qO- <link> # quiet, output to - (stdout)